susam/mintotp/README.md

 Caution
 -------

-This project is only a proof of concept to demonstrate how TOTP values are generated.
-It can be tempting to use this to generate TOTP values on a desktop/laptop device while logging into a website that requires TOTP-based two-factor authentication from the same device.
-However, doing so defeats the purpose of two-factor authentication (2FA).
-If your desktop/laptop device is compromised, then both authentication factors would be compromised.
+It can be tempting to use this tool to generate TOTP values on a desktop/laptop device while logging into a website that requires TOTP-based two-factor authentication from the same device.
+One should be aware that this trades some security for convenience.

+Two-factor authentication (2FA) relies on the user presenting two pieces of evidence (factors) to an authentication system: something only the user knows and something only the user has.

+If this tool is run to generate TOTP values on the same desktop/laptop device that you are using to log into a website, then you should consider that if your desktop/laptop device is compromised, then both authentication factors can be compromised.
 The attacker can steal the first authentication factor that only you should know (e.g., password) by running a key logger on the compromised device.
-The attacker can also steal the second authentication factor that only you should have (e.g., TOTP secret key) because it would be read by this script on the same compromised device;
-if this script can read the TOTP secret key on the compromised device, so can the attacker.
+The attacker can also steal the second authentication factor that only you should have (e.g., TOTP secret key) because it would be read by this tool on the same compromised device; if this tool can read the TOTP secret key on the compromised device, so can the attacker.

+Having clarified that, it is still safer to have 2FA than not have it at all.
+Whether trading some security for convenience is acceptable to you or not is something you need to decide for yourself.

 License